sannidhi27/cse15l-lab-reports/lab3.md

 arduino
 Copy code
 find . -name "*.txt"

+> From this information I was able to gain a better understanding of the find function as well as explain the file -name use.
 ***
 2. how to use find in command line bash different ways.
 ***